Credit: Brandon Barré

 Asakura

-Asakura offers an intimate omakase experience where precision and artistry take center stage.
-Each course highlights the freshest seasonal fish, from buttery Hokkaido uni to expertly torched otoro.
+On LA’s Westside, sushi lovers whisper about an omakase experience so precise it feels like performance art.
+At Asakura, each course highlights the freshest seasonal fish, from buttery Hokkaido uni to expertly torched otoro.
 The chef prepares each piece directly in front of guests, ensuring the perfect balance of flavor, texture and temperature.
 The minimalist space features pale wood counters and subtle lighting, keeping the focus on the craftsmanship of the meal.
 Seating is limited, creating a sense of exclusivity and allowing for meaningful interaction with the chef.
 For sushi enthusiasts, Asakura delivers an experience that is both refined and personal, making every visit feel like a masterclass in Japanese culinary tradition.

 Location: Westside